All you Need to Know About Doing Business As (DBA)

 Which states in the US do not need DBAs to operate under fictitious names?

-Though it is recommended to file a DBA if one wants to conduct under a fictitious name as it has its own perks.
-But there are some places where filing DBA is not a compulsion and those are:
+However, it is recommended to file a DBA if one wants to conduct under a fictitious name as it has its perks.
+But there are some places where filing a DBA is not a compulsion and those are:

 • Alabama: DBA not required for sole proprietors and general partnerships